gbeto21/CSS-TheCompleteGuide/README.md

 ## Sections
-Each of the course section has it's own folder.
-They are named in order.
+Each chage it's named as the class where the changes were made.